RRemelgado/iDiv/README.md

 </br>

 Below, I started developing a c++ code to fill data gaps which can be used with e.g. apply() to speed up this process.
-Is of my understanding that c++ tasks are, on average 4x faster than their R equivalent.
+To my knowledge, c++ tasks are on average 4x faster than their R equivalent.

 ```c++
 // [[Rcpp::depends(RcppArmadillo)]]